-We use coffee cupping when selecting beans at origin and when sample roasting coffees when they arrive at our warehouse.
+We use coffee cupping when selecting beans at origin.
 Cupping permits our buying team to select the highest quality coffees.
+Once green coffee arrives at the roastery, we use coffee cupping to ensure quality in the roast level and the beans themselves.
 It also allows our coffee roasting team, sales staff, café managers and baristas to experience the nuances of the coffees they are preparing and recommending to customers.

 When conducting a coffee cupping, you are evaluating nine different attributes.

 Fragrance/Aroma: The fragrance of the coffee when fresh ground, but still dry.
 The aroma smell of the coffee when it is first infused with water and when you break the crust of grounds that forms while it steeps.

 Flavor: The score given for flavor should take intensity, quality and complexity, combined with aroma experience when the coffee is slurped into the mouth.

 Aftertaste: The length of positive flavor qualities after the coffee is expectorated or swallowed.
 If the aftertaste is unpleasant or short, that lowers the score.

 Acidity: Sometimes labeled as “brightness” when pleasant or “sour” when unpleasant, acidity adds to a coffee’s sweetness and fresh-fruit quality.
 It is most easily identified when first slurped into the mouth.

 Body: The tactile feeling of the coffee in the mouth—the feel on both the tongue and the palate.